crq/dotfiles/readme.md

 Install XCode from the Apple Store and open.

-Install fonts in font folder by dragging into Font Book.
-`TODO: This can be done from a simple copy`

 Set Git Application access key for homebrew in keychain

 - Open Keychain